 If you're the sort of person that is comfortable with changing out a light switch or wall socket, or perhaps adding an additional wall socket to an existing electrical circuit, and isn't phased by needing to replace a pattress (back-box) by chiselling out the wall and making good afterwards, then the DIY approach might suit you.

 Similarly, when it comes to something like Multi-Zoned Smart Home Heating, you'll need to have some understanding of how your heating system works in terms of the type of heating system it is (electric, water based, UFH, forced air, etc) and how the heating system was designed with regards to existing control systems, piping, valves, pumps, etc. Plumbing skills may also be required, for example in order to change standard radiator valves to those that are thermostatically controlled (TRVs).

 Setting aside the physical installation of Smart Home devices, some consideration should also be given to the eventual commmissioning and configuration of the system.
-Here, you'll need to have a good understanding of the technologies involved such as Z-Wave and Zigbee in order to construct a resilient and reliable network that allows your Smart Home devies to perform well.
+Here, you'll need to have a good understanding of the technologies involved such as Z-Wave, Zigbee & Wi-Fi in order to construct a resilient and reliable network that allows your Smart Home devies to perform well.

 When it comes to the long term aims for your Smart Home with respect to the actual "automation" side of things, most Smart Home Controllers offer graphical / wizard based editors for constructing Scenes, Logic and Schedules, but you'll still need to have a certain level of skill to be able to think logically on how best to automate your home.
 Programming experience isn't essential, but is certainly helpful in being able to understand the "IF THIS, THEN THAT, ELSE THIS" nature of most Smart Home Controllers.